TheConnMan/jukebot/CONTRIBUTING.md

 1. If you didn't open a pull request already, do so now.

-1. After reviewing your commits for documentation, passed continuous integration (CI) tests, version bumps (see Makefile), changelogs, and good, descriptive commit messages, a project maintainer can merge your request.
+1. After reviewing your commits for documentation, passed continuous integration (CI) tests, version bumps, changelogs, and good, descriptive commit messages, a project maintainer can merge your request.

 1. Create/update the changelog if necessary.